People everywhere have to eat.

 One way to think of provisioning is to break down your ports into a three rough categories.

-So don’t do what we did four years ago, when I hauled multiple carts out of the Trader Joe’s in San Diego as if we’d never see proper food again.
+So don’t do what we did on the cusp of departure from the USA, when I hauled multiple carts out of the Trader Joe’s in San Diego as if we’d never see proper food again.
 The local food in Mexico was so fresh and delicious.
 It was much more fun to seek out the market in villages down Baja (meeting people and finding adventures along the way) than dig into the freezer for another steak.
 And don’t do what we did two years later, we bought enough rice and beans to take us around the world.
-It was embarrassing and a little depressing to hand that over to Quarantine in Oz.
+It was embarrassing and a little depressing to hand that over to Quarantine in Australia.

 Think of provisioning as an arbitrage game.
 Stock up on things you love where they are cheap.
 Get those things you well and truly can’t live without (my Irish Breakfast tea!) in bulk, but worry less about staples.
 You’ll find those between ports, but meanwhile, you will have all of those little things that can make your day that much better…from your morning cuppa to sundowners.